-5.6 Divorce and dissolution data sources

-The divorce and dissolution statistics presented in Table 9, Table 10 and Table 11 are derived from a different data source to the other statistics in this bulletin.
+5.6 Divorce and dissolution data sources The divorce and dissolution statistics presented in Table 9, Table 10 and Table 11 are derived from a different data source to the other statistics in this bulletin.
 Both data sources are based on information recorded by the SCTS but there are differences in the timing and processing of the two extracts.
 These differences are small, as demonstrated by the comparison in Figure 16 of the total number of divorces and dissolutions from each source.
 The statistics in Table 9, Table 10 and Table 11, and the Divorces & Dissolutions Supplementary Tables attached in Excel as part of this bulletin are based on individual records that are updated on an on-going basis.
 The detail contained in this data enables the breakdown of cases granted by grounds, age, duration, marital status, method of celebration and gender.

-Figure 16: Total number of divorces and dissolutions from individual-level and aggregate data
+Figure 16: There is a small difference between individual-level divorces and dissolutions and those from aggregate data Individual level divorces and dissolutions compared with aggregate data, 2000-01 to 2022-23

-^{1.} Figures for 2020-21 are lower than previous years because of the restrictions due to the COVID-19 pandemic

-6. Definitions

-Given the complex nature of civil law, all descriptions and definitions given here are necessarily general in nature.
+1. Figures for 2020-21 are lower than previous years because of the restrictions due to the COVID-19 pandemic 6.
+Definitions Given the complex nature of civil law, all descriptions and definitions given here are necessarily general in nature.
 They are intended to provide sufficient information to allow readers to understand civil law statistics but they are not official definitions.

-6.1 Civil law case types

-Aliment

-Support or maintenance of a spouse / civil partner or child.
+6.1 Civil law case types Aliment Support or maintenance of a spouse / civil partner or child.

-Child in place of safety

-Warrant to continue keeping a child in a place of safety (Children's Hearings (Scotland) Act 2011).
+Child in place of safety Warrant to continue keeping a child in a place of safety (Children's Hearings (Scotland) Act 2011).
 Now referred to as "extend/vary interim order".

-Children's hearings - appeal

-Appeal against the decision of a children's hearing (Children's Hearings (Scotland) Act 2011).

-Children's hearings - referral

-Refer to the sheriff for a decision when the grounds for a children's hearing are denied or not understood by the child or relevant person (Children's Hearings (Scotland) Act 2011).

-Civil non-harassment order

-Restrain the conduct of a person (Protection from Harassment Act 1997 §8 and §8A (section s8A was added by the Domestic Abuse (Scotland) Act 2011)).

-Confirmation

-Legal document from the court giving the executor(s) authority to uplift any money or other property belonging to a deceased person from the holder (such as the bank), and to administer and distribute it according to law.
+Children's hearings - appeal Appeal against the decision of a children's hearing (Children's Hearings (Scotland) Act 2011).
+Children's hearings - referral Refer to the sheriff for a decision when the grounds for a children's hearing are denied or not understood by the child or relevant person (Children's Hearings (Scotland) Act 2011).
+Civil non-harassment order Restrain the conduct of a person (Protection from Harassment Act 1997 §8 and §8A (section s8A was added by the Domestic Abuse (Scotland) Act 2011)).
+Confirmation Legal document from the court giving the executor(s) authority to uplift any money or other property belonging to a deceased person from the holder (such as the bank), and to administer and distribute it according to law.
+Commercial Actions arising out of, or concerned with, any transaction or dispute of a commercial or business nature which are carried out under specific commercial procedure.
+Company Actions relating to companies and how they operate, including liquidations.

-Commercial

-Actions arising out of, or concerned with, any transaction or dispute of a commercial or business nature which are carried out under specific commercial procedure.

-Company

-Actions relating to companies and how they operate, including liquidations.

-Damages

-Payment of money to compensate for non-personal loss or injury.
+Damages Payment of money to compensate for non-personal loss or injury.
 For the purpose of the statistics in this bulletin, the definition for damages does not include damages for personal injuries, which are treated separately.

-Debt

-Payment of money, excluding damages and personal injury.
+Debt Payment of money, excluding damages and personal injury.